 Ten years ago today (January 25, 2003), I fell 80 feet (24 meters) while rock climbing at T-Wall, a popular climbing site in Tennessee.
 The doctors said I might not live; when I did, they said I’d never be the same again.
 Today, not only am I “normal,” most people don’t even know this incident ever happened.
 This is my story.

 T-Wall (image: flickr.com)

 The sun was falling from the sky.
 Once it dropped below the hills, all light and warmth would disappear.
-The clouds were chameleons: yellow and pink and purple.
+The clouds were chameleons: yellow, pink, and purple.
 Somewhere a bird twittered.

 An icy wind crept into my jacket.
 I shivered.
 Beyond the edge of the mountain, a silhouette was standing far below.
-“Just remember what I said,” it called.
+“Just remember what I said,” my friend called.